ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

-# Building A Succinct CQS Data Pipeline
+# Building A Succinct DoteNetCore CQS Data Pipeline

 The CQS implementations I've seen have always looked incredibly verbose: the number of classes scared me.